AdamSmasherDerby/CRG-To-Statsbook/README.md

     * No longer opens dev tools for "edit skaters" window in production version.
 * 0.3.3 -
     * Added ability to swap team order
+    * Changed default output file name to match gamedata file name
+    * Allow the same CRG data file to be uploaded twice in a row
+    * Prevent files dropped outside of the drop zone from doing stuff.